quicwg/base-drafts/draft-ietf-quic-transport.md

 If a server receives a client Initial that can be unprotected but contains an invalid Retry token, it knows the client will not accept another Retry token.
-It can either proceed with the handshake without verifying the token or immediately close ({{immediate-close}}) the connection with an INVALID_TOKEN error to cause the handshake to fail quickly instead of waiting for the client to timeout.
+It can proceed with the handshake without verifying the token, drop the Initial packet, or immediately close ({{immediate-close}}) the connection with an INVALID_TOKEN error to cause the handshake to fail quickly instead of waiting for the client to timeout.
+The server MAY close the connection without creating connection state, including not adding the connection to those in the closing state.

 A flow showing the use of a Retry packet is shown in {{fig-retry}}.